Stage works of Paul Goodman: The Cave at Machpelah

-For two decades Goodman worked on The Cave at Machpelah, a verse drama based on Abraham's biblical sacrifice of Isaac.
+For two decades, beginning in 1935, Goodman worked on The Cave at Machpelah, a verse drama based on Abraham's biblical sacrifice of Isaac.
 Goodman used the play to explore the combined origins of Arab and Jewish peoples, man's relationship with God, and the issue of "faith" as discussed in Kierkegaard's philosophical work Fear and Trembling.
-Writing between 1935 and 1958, Goodman called this trilogy "The Abraham Plays".
+Completed in 1958, Goodman called this trilogy "The Abraham Plays".
 Act I, Abraham and Isaac (1935), is a poetic retelling of the sacrifice of Isaac and the test of Abraham's faith.
 Act II, Hagar and Ishmael (1935), has Ishmael quarrel with the Angel of the Lord.
 In Act III, The Cave at Machpelah (1958), Ishmael and Isaac arrange to bury Abraham.
 The third act was published in Commentary in June 1958.

 Beck began directing and rehearsing the play during early 1959.
 The production included music by Ned Rorem and choreography by Merce Cunningham.
-The Living Theatre rehearsed the verse drama for ten weeks but the production was marred by delays, threats of bankruptcy, and other technical issues.
+The Living Theatre rehearsed the work for ten weeks.
+The production was marred by delays, threats of bankruptcy, and other technical issues.
 The Living Theatre opened The Cave at Machpelah at the end of June 1959 at their Sixth Avenue & 14th Street theater.
 It flopped, closing in July after seven performances.
 Malina was uncomfortable in her role as Sarah and Beck felt that the other actors could not match the play's complexity.
 Critics panned the play as being moralistic, too philosophical, and untheatrical.
 Its New York Daily News reviewer found it hard to follow, apart from its love triangle between Abraham, his wife Sarah, and her handmaiden slave Hagar.
 The New York Times wrote that Goodman got "lost in his dramatic structure" through the middle of the play, as if he lost interest, and despite some moments of majesty and inspiration ultimately did not accomplish the ideals Goodman had intended.